 For the serious cross country or skate skier, head to Tahoe XC.
 With 65 km of groomed trails, including 8 km of dog-friendly trails, it’s a premier place to explore.
 Find 21 trails along with three warming huts.

-Located at 925 Country Club Dr. Adult day pass is $32 for those 19 and older and free students and kids.
+Located at 925 Country Club Dr. Adult day pass available for those 19 and older and free students and kids.
 Dogs are $5 a day.

 The Tahoe Art Haus & Cinema

 Evening comes early in the winter so escape to the movies.
 Sit in the cozy couch seating or rock away in a leather seat, the Tahoe Art Haus Cinema shows the latest blockbusters.

 As Lake Tahoe’s only cinema draft house, order a local draft beer or coffee drink.
 Don’t miss the popcorn spice bar and I found hotdogs and cheese pizza too.